MatAtBread/nodent/README.md

 	--syntax	 	Check the parser/output code before running semantic tests --syntaxonly	Only run syntax tests
 	--notStrict		Run the tests without a 'use strict' inserted at the top of every test file (NB: the reverse --forceStrict was the default until v3.0.11)
+	--noNodentExtensions	Compile the tests disallowing nodent's extensions to ES7 specification.
+This will generate test failures

 > **v2.x** users - The flag --generators has been replaced by --nogenerators, which has the opposite sense.